StanczakDominik/stanczakdominik.github.io/posts/i-atent-dead.md

 * Part 2 of the [series on fusion](/posts/fusion1) is coming soon; I'm using it as a way to cobble together a first draft of my actual thesis introduction.
-* PlasmaPy's coming along nicely, though I'm mostly knee deep in the neoclassics
-    A. There have been some cool new developments with documentation and speeding up our formulary functions.
+* PlasmaPy's coming along nicely, though I'm mostly knee deep in the neoclassics PR.
+There have been some cool new developments with documentation and speeding up our formulary functions.
 We're also trying to figure out how to host essentially a hackathon.
 Tips appreciated!
 * I've been getting back into reading books, recently, and really enjoying it.